quantumlib/qsim/docs/tutorials/multinode/terraform/README.md

 ```
 If you get `command not found`, you will need to wait a few minutes for the HTCondor install to complete.

+## Step 5: Get the sample code and run it
+The HTCondor cluster is now ready for your jobs to be run.
+If you are familiar with HTCondor and you want to run your own jobs, you may do so.

+If you don't have jobs to run, you can get sample jobs from this Github repo.
+You will clone the repo to
+the submit node and run a job.

 ##  Clone the repo on your cluster

-Again on the `submit` node you you can install the repo to get access to previously created submission files:
+on the `submit` node you you can install the repo to get access to previously created submission files:
 ```
 git clone https://github.com/jrossthomson/qsim.git
 ```